RoseauTechnologies/Roseau_Load_Flow/doc/models/Line/ShuntLine.md

 with $\underline{Z}$ the series impedance matrix and $\underline{Y}$ the shunt admittance matrix.

 ## Usage

-To create a shunt line, the `LineParameter` instance must be created with the `y_shunt` argument.
-In addition, the `ground` argument of the `Line` constructor is now mandatory.
-Here is a line with a power load.
+To create a shunt line, create an instance of `LineParameter` with the `y_shunt` argument.
+The `ground` argument of the `Line` constructor is mandatory for shunt lines.
+Here is a line that connects a constant power load to a voltage source.

 ```python
 import functools as ft
 import numpy as np
 from roseau.load_flow import (
     Bus,
     ElectricalNetwork,